Delhi HC orders removal of videos, articles defaming ‘The News Minute’ editor Dhanya Rajendran

 Mahajan held that the allegations were “defamatory and libellous”, made in a “reckless manner”, without regard for the truth and with intent to injure the reputation of Rajendran and Digipub, Bar and Bench reported.

-The Digipub News India Foundation is an association of digital-only news outlets, of which Rajendran is the chairperson.
+The Digipub News India Foundation is an association of independent news organisations and journalists, of which Rajendran is the chairperson.

 On Monday, Rajendran said that the court order was a “big relief”.